bsherin/tactic/docs/Log-And-Notebook.rst

 About **saving**:

-When you save a standard project, the Log is saved as pure html.
-That means that it will *look* the same when you open the project.
-But the state of the Log is not saved; none of the variables you have defined are saved.

-However, when you save a Notebook project, Tactic attempts to save both the appearance *and internal state* of the Notebook.
+When you save a standard project or notebook, Tactic attempts to save both the appearance *and internal state* of the Notebook.
+The saving of internal state is still an iffy business however.

 .. |image0| image:: imgs/663fd636.png
 .. |image1| image:: imgs/e64e7678.png